wandb/wandb/SECURITY.md

 ## Supported Versions

-We're no longer patching versions of the library <= the 0.9.x series of the wandb library.
+We're no longer patching versions of the library <= the 0.9.x series.

 | Version | Supported          |
 | ------- | ------------------ |